James Patrick Howley

-James Patrick Howley (born 7 July 1847 near St. John's, Newfoundland and died 1 January 1918 at St. John's) was a naturalist and geologist, one of the first Newfoundlanders of European descent to visit the interior of the island of Newfoundland at the Bay du Nord River system.
+James Patrick Howley (July 7, 1847 – January 1, 1918) was a Newfoundland naturalist and geologist.
+He was one of the first people of European descent to visit the interior of the island of Newfoundland at the Bay du Nord River system.
+Howley is best known for his book The Beothucks or Red Indians (1915), which documents the extinct Beothuk people.

 Biography

-Howley, son of Richard Howley and Eliza Burke was educated at Saint Bonaventure's College, St. John's, Newfoundland.
+Howley was born on the Mount Cashel property on Torbay Road, St. John's, Newfoundland as the son of Richard Howley and Eliza (née Burke).
+He was educated at Saint Bonaventure's College in St. John's.

 For a time he worked in the office of the colonial secretary, but his fame came when he participated in the geographical and topographical survey of the colony of Newfoundland.
-In the course of his surveying he met John Peyton, Jr., who along with his father had captured the Beothuk woman Demasduit.
-Peyton related to Howley many stories of the Beothuk.
-This started a life long fascination with the indigenous people of the island of Newfoundland, and Howley began collecting artifacts, oral history and documents which related to the Beothuk.
+In the course of his surveying, he met John Peyton Jr., who had captured the Beothuk woman Demasduit alongside his father John Peyton Sr. and his servants.
+Peyton Jr. related to Howley many stories of the Beothuk, which started a life long fascination with Newfoundland's lost indigenous people.
+Howley began collecting artifacts, oral history and documents which related to the Beothuk.
 His collection culminated in the publication of The Beothucks or Red Indians, which was published by Cambridge University Press in 1915.
 The book remains an important source on the Beothuk.

 Howley was also a founding director of the Newfoundland Museum.

 Legacy

+Howley's son William would go on to serve in the Newfoundland House of Assembly and the Newfoundland Commission of Government.

+In May 2009, William J. Kirwin and Patrick O'Flaherty published an edited version of Howley's Reminiscences of Forty-two Years of Exploration in and about Newfoundland.
 In 2016, he was named a National Historic Person.

-His son William served in the Newfoundland House of Assembly.

-In May 2009 W.J.
-Kirwin and P.A.
-O'Flaherty published an edited version of Howley's Reminiscences of Forty-two Years of Exploration in and about Newfoundland.